Published online May 2023

 - An understanding and awareness of these factors and the conclusions arising from this analysis work start to create opportunities within the design process.
 The detail of contextual analysis should be proportionate to the scale and complexity of the proposal.

 4.1.6 Local identity and character are shaped by the history, heritage and culture of place and the people who have lived there.
 Understanding the history of how an area has evolved is important in determining how it can be appropriately developed.
 Local character will influence the siting of development in the wider landscape, followed by the layout, pattern of streets and spaces the movement networks within them and the arrangement of building blocks fronting them.
-It continues to influence the built form, height, and scale and massing of the buildings blocks right through to the articulation of the design and choice of materials.
+It continues to influence the built form, height, scale and massing of the building blocks right through to their articulation and choice of materials.

 4.1.7 This is of particular importance when considering the redevelopment and adaptive reuse of existing buildings and larger redevelopment sites.
 The sustainable reuse of buildings can contribute to the architectural character, historic understanding and cultural heritage of a place, enriching local distinctiveness for present and future generations.

 4.1.8 New development within the setting of built heritage assets should aim to conserve, protect and where possible enhance their surroundings.
 While high quality design does not need to mimic their surroundings, it is important for the design to explain how the development relates to surrounding context and local character through its built form.

 4.1.9 Urban form refers to the function, shape and three-dimensional pattern or arrangement of streets, buildings and spaces.
 It includes identifiable characteristics such as building scale, height and massing, street patterns, building lines, plot widths, palettes of materials and mixes of uses.